-Under the PPP, any amount used to pay for payroll costs, interest on a mortgage, rent, or utilities in the proceeding 8-week period after accepting the money will be forgiven.
+Under the PPP, any amount used to pay for qualified expenses in the proceeding 8–24-week period after accepting the money will be forgiven.

 Since your PPP loan amount is calculated as 2.5x your 2019 monthly average payroll expense (wages capped at $100,000 per person, no 1099 contractor payments included, healthcare and retirement benefits paid by employer count), you could potentially receive a larger benefit under PPP and EIDL if your average 2019 payroll expense is greater than $4,000.